I charge guests a $400 Airbnb cleaning fee - Breaking Latest News

 When this happened we were new Airbnb hosts, so we decided to take matters into our own hands and not make the guest responsible for the damage.
 Today we might do things differently and either make an insurance claim or even reach out to the guest.

-We don’t operate an Airbnb in a busy city or area.
+We don’t operate an Airbnb in a high-traffic city or area.
 Our home is very rural and we have found that the guests who stay with us mostly respect the home.

 How much we pay the cleaning team varies